diddone/nerf-depth-priors/README.md

 ---

 ### Citation
-If you find this repository useful, please cite:
+If you find this repository useful, you can cite the original paper we build on:
 ```
 @inproceedings{roessle2022depthpriorsnerf,
     title={Dense Depth Priors for Neural Radiance Fields from Sparse Input Views},